UhhhAaron/SaladBind/MINERS.md

 ### PhoenixMiner

 PhoenixMiner supports Ethash and Etchash.
-It has a lower fee than most other miners.
+It has a lower fee than most other miners of 0.65%.

 Supported OS: Windows, Linux